 Pain relief, joint protection, and tissue repair/regeneration.
 As mentioned above, the research is still evolving in this field, but many see it as a way of postponing eventual surgery.
 The injectate is taken directly from the person’s own blood, so the risk of allergy is virtually non-existent.

-Pain relief occurs within 1-2 weeks.
+Pain relief occurs within 2-3 months, as it relies on the body’s “healing mechanism”.
 The overall length of relief is variable, from at least 1 year, up to 2-3 years.

 Repeat injections can be performed indefinitely.